json4s/muster/README.md

 * Classes initialized through a constructor only
 * Classes with type parameters
 * Support for maps with different keys than String
+* Polymorphic classes/collections through a configurable type hint field and strategy

 Expected to be added next:
-* Polymorphic classes/collections through a configurable type hint field and strategy
 * Support for using a map as an input source
+* Support for serializing and deserializing from mongodb
 * Support for writing bytebuffers (through the pickling format)
 * Support for writing akka.util.ByteString (through the pickling format)
 * Support for streaming large collections through a scala iterator, java iterator or scala stream